Graduate Student Loans

 How much a student can borrow towards graduate school depends entirely on what loan type they are receiving.
 Let’s go over the most common.

-What are the average interest rates on a graduate loan?
+What are the average interest rate on a graduate loan?

-As of December 2, 2021, the interest rate for federal Direct Unsubsidized Loans for graduate school is 5.28%.
+• Direct Unsubsidized Loans: As of July 1, 2021, the fixed interest rate for Direct Unsubsidized Loans for graduate students is 5.28%.
+This rate remains the same for the life of the loan.

 Need help choosing student financing?